christophe-riolo/buddhist-well-being-pyqt5/README.md

 ## Installation

-There is no installation packages but it's really simple to install by following these steps:
+There are no installation packages but it's really simple to install by following these steps:

 1. Download the Python 3.x installation package for your platform: https://www.python.org/downloads/
 2. Install Python 3.x